 UPDATE: NordicTrack recently added a new X22i incline trainer to the mix, with an incredible 22" HD display, the largest in the industry.
 Take a look at that one as well.

 All of the Incline Trainers are great options, and they really don't have any competition as no other company currently offers this combination or incline and decline.

-The differences between the three models basically lies in the displays and the motors.
-Otherwise they are all very similar, with the X11i and X22i offering a slightly better warranty.
+The differences between the four models basically lies in the displays and a few minor details.
+Otherwise they are all very similar.

 The X22i is nearly identical to the X11i, but with a 22" Smart HD touch screen, the biggest you will find on any home treadmill.

-All three have 6% decline and 40% incline, wireless heart rate, 300 lb. max weight capacities and 44 built in workouts on top of the ones you get via iFit.
+All four have 6% decline and 40% incline, wireless heart rate, 300 lb. max weight capacities and 44-50 built in workouts on top of the ones you get via iFit.

-When it comes to the X11i vs X9i and X22i, our favorite in the series is the NordicTrack X11i as it gives you the stronger motor and the larger touch screen display.
+When it comes to the X11i vs X15i, X22i and X32i, our favorite in the series is the NordicTrack X11i as it gives you the stronger motor and the larger touch screen display.

 It's hard to make a comparison as they are a bit different, but they are most like the Commercial Series (1750, 2450, 2950) in as much as both have strong motors, advanced cushioning and incline as well as decline capability.